Roots and Radishes

 Italian Brussels sprouts chopped salad in large white serving bowl. this recipe

-I'm not sure I can put into words just how much I adore this Italian chopped Brussels sprouts salad!
+I'm not sure I can put into words just how much I adore this Italian chopped Brussels sprouts salad recipe!
 But if you like salads that are fresh, flavored-packed, and quick to make, stay with me.

 Ready in just 15 minutes, this Brussels salad is packed with bold Italian flavors and tossed in a zesty peperoncini brine dressing (from the very same jar of peperoncini you'll be using!).